aryang112/stocktradingapp/README.md

 ## About

-This backend application is part of a stock trading app project aimed at showcasing skills in Spring Boot development, API integration, and data validation.
+This backend application is part of a stock trading app project in Spring Boot development, API integration, and data validation.
 Future enhancements include more advanced trading features and portfolio management.

 ### Resources